MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 - Examples
-  - A word processor, a database and a browser running on a computer are all running in different addresses spaces.
+  - A word processor, a database, and a browser running on a computer are all running in different addresses spaces.
 Process isolation ensures that each one cannot influence the others address space.
-  - A non-technical example of process isolation is when drive your car while
+  - A non-technical example of process isolation is when a prosecutor and defense attorney run their cases in court.
+It would be a problem if either had access to each other's work.
+Keeping their work seperate protects it from misuse by the other party.

 - Implications